 ‘Equipment Failure’ is the cause?

-The fire chief said it looks like there was a failure of the piping and pumping system for the tank.
+The fire chief said it looked like there was a failure of the piping and pumping system for the tank.
 He said that the owners of the tank are investigating.
 However, one item caught my attention.
 He said, “In the world of petroleum fires, it wasn’t very big at all.
 It might not get a full investigation.”

 This is a troublesome statement.
-Since it wasn’t a big, major fire, and no one was seriously hurt, it doesn’t warrent an investigation.
+Since it wasn’t a big, major fire, and no one was seriously hurt, it doesn’t warrant an investigation.
 However, just think of all the terrific lessons learned that could be discovered and learned from.
 How major a fire must it be in order to get a “full investigation?”

 I often see people minimize issues that were just “equipment failures.”
 There isn’t anyone to blame, no bad people to fire, it was just bad equipment.
 We’ll just chalk this one up to “equipment failure” and move on.
-In this case, that mindset can cause people to ignore the entire accident, and that determining it was equipment failure is as deep as we need to go.
+In this case, that mindset can cause people to ignore the entire accident and that determining it was equipment failure is as deep as we need to go.

 Don’t get caught in this trap.
 While I’m sure the tank owner is going to go deeper, I encourage the response teams to do their own root cause analyses to determine if their response was adequate, if notifications were correct, if they had reliable lines of communication with external agencies, etc. It’s a great opportunity to improve, even if it was only “equipment failure” and even if you are “only” the response team.